 Computer Vision Syndrome: You’re Not Alone

 In a world increasingly dependent on computers and technology, nearly everyone is putting serious strain on their eyes.
 Computer Vision Syndrome (CVS) is a problem involving your eyes and vision that occurs when you spend too much time on the computer.
-Going by this definition, nearly everyone in the world suffers from CVS – you’re not alone!
+Going by this definition, nearly everyone in the world suffers from CVS.
+If you experience headaches and fatigue related to using technology, you’re not alone!

-Whether you work all day on the computer or you spend all day hanging out on Facebook or playing online games, you probably have suffered from CVS at some point.
+Whether you work all day on the computer or spend too much time on social media or playing online games, you probably have suffered from CVS at some point.
 Don’t think so?
 Do you get frequent headaches or neck pain while you’re on the computer?
 Do your eyes feel strained and uncomfortable and maybe your vision gets a little blurry from time to time?
 If you answered yes to any of those questions, you have computer vision syndrome.

 CVS Symptoms